 This statement has been produced in accordance with the requirements of section 54 of the United Kingdom Modern Slavery Act 2015.
 It will be reviewed annually and updated as necessary.
-This statement covers the years 2017 and 2018.
-ING's financial year ends 31 December.
-This statement covers ING's corporate group including ING Groep N.V. and its primary banking subsidiary ING Bank N.V.
-It has been reviewed by senior managers and key stakeholders within ING and was last approved by our Board on 28 March 2019.
+It has been reviewed by senior managers and key stakeholders within ING and was last approved by our Board on 22 April 2020.

-Signed by Isabel Fernandez Niemann Member Management Board Banking and head of Wholesale Banking ING Group i A financial industry benchmark for determining, assessing and managing environmental and social risk in projects. www.equator-principles.com
+Signed by Isabel Fernandez, Member Management Board Banking and head of Wholesale Banking ING Group i A financial industry benchmark for determining, assessing and managing environmental and social risk in projects. www.equator-principles.com